 Your website must be built on a good foundation, in such a way that the search engine spiders visit you regularly, and when they do, they don’t encounter site errors.
 You need to ensure that they crawl every section of your site, and do so on a regular basis.

 I have an entire section of my website devoted to the basics of search engine marketing and optimization, called SEO 101, and if you haven’t reviewed that section to learn some of the fundamentals, then you may want to go there now.
 Content You must have good quality content, that does not become stagnant.

 Additional content should be added on a regular basis, so the site continues to grow in size and visibility.
 The phrase “content is king” is absolutely true, and if a site is not growing, then it’s going to be surpassed in rankings eventually, that’s just the way it is.
 How much content should you add?
 That really depends on your competition, and how much content they are adding, and how fast their websites are growing.

 Once you have a well structured site with good content, then you’re off to the races and inbound links are another key to success.
 After the site is built properly and you have good content being added regularly, you need other people to “vote” for you, with a “vote” being an inbound link from their website.
 The search engines rank websites based on structure, content, and on who is linking to you.

 How did I get started in search?

 I first began tinkering with pay per click advertising back in 2001, and built a successful computer repair business doing so.
 One day while visiting a law firm that had had found me on the search engines, we started discussing Yellow Page advertising and Internet marketing.
 I ended up putting a pay per click campaign in place, and within just days began having success.

 I then began my journey further into the world of search, and I applied everything I learned to their website, as well as my own.
 The more I learned about search engine marketing and optimization, the more I realized that it was a field that I wanted to specialize in.
 Crawling around under people’s desks, and dealing with end-user computer problems was just not my idea of fun anymore.

 In 2005, I began appearing on the front page of the search engines for some generic search terms like “internet consultant”, without including my geographic area of Portland, Oregon.
 At that point, I decided to put all of my attention into search, and gradually exited the other areas of my business, so I could focus exclusively on search marketing.

-At that point, Search Commander became my operational business name, and today I work with companies in five different countries, helping maximize visibility in the search engines through a combination of paid and organic search marketing.
+At that point, Search Commander, Inc. became my operational business name, and today I work with companies in five different countries, helping maximize visibility in the search engines through a combination of paid and organic search marketing.
 Please feel free to browse my website, read my blog, and above all, don’t hesitate to contact me if you have any questions.